brianvoe/slim-select/README.md

 ```

 ## Roadmap
-- Obtain styles from original select
-- Obtain classes from original select
 - Content div auto detect to go above or below
 - Refining search
-- No results text
-- Doc updates

 ## Testing
 Browser testing has been provided by